-Jury awards 89 year-old woman $1.1 million for exposure to asbestos from husband’s work clothes.
+Jury awards 89 year-old woman $1.1 million for second hand asbestos exposure from husband’s work clothes.

 It’s common knowledge by now that working in and around asbestos can lead to lung cancer, mesothelioma and other serious and often fatal lung disorders.
 But what’s lesser known is that those that have worked with the deadly substance may have unknowingly exposed their loved ones to asbestos.
 This exposure can just as easily cause family members to fall ill as it can the worker themselves.

 This was exactly what happened to 89 year-old Phyllis Granville from Lynnwood who was awarded $1.1 million after a King County jury found that exposure from asbestos her husband brought home on him from work caused mesothelioma – a rare form of cancer.
-Mrs. Granville was represented by Bergman Draper Ladenburg, asbestos and mesothelioma experts, who successfully argued that the second-hand exposure caused her cancer.
+Mrs. Granville was represented by Bergman Draper Ladenburg Hart, asbestos and mesothelioma experts, who successfully argued that the second hand asbestos exposure caused her cancer.

 Who Was At Fault for Mrs. Granville’s Illness?